-After the reorganization, we intend to pay dividends depending upon our capital structure, earnings and financial condition, need for capital in connection with possible future acquisitions, and other factors, including economic conditions, regulatory restrictions, and tax considerations.
+After the reorganization, we intend to pay dividends depending upon our debt and equity structure, earnings and financial condition, need for capital in connection with possible future acquisitions, and other factors, including economic conditions, regulatory restrictions, and tax considerations.
 No assurances can be given that any dividends will be paid or that, if paid, will not be reduced or eliminated in the future.

 If we pay dividends, we also will be required to pay dividends to Lake Shore, MHC.
 Pursuant to Office of Thrift Supervision regulations, Lake Shore, MHC may elect to waive the receipt of dividends.
 We anticipate that Lake Shore, MHC will waive receipt of any dividends that we may pay.
 Any decision to waive dividends will be subject to regulatory approval.
 Under Office of Thrift Supervision regulations, public shareholders would not be diluted in a "second-step conversion" transaction by Lake Shore, MHC as a result of any dividends waived by Lake Shore, MHC.

 The only funds available for the payment of dividends on our common stock will be cash and cash equivalents held by us, earnings from the investment of proceeds from the sale of common stock retained by us, dividends paid by Lake Shore Savings to us, and borrowings.
-Lake Shore Savings will be prohibited from paying cash dividends to us to the extent that any such payment would reduce Lake Shore Savings' capital below required capital levels.
+Lake Shore Savings will be prohibited from paying cash dividends to us to the extent that any such payment would reduce Lake Shore Savings' capital below required capital levels or would impair the liquidation account to be established for the benefit of the Lake Shore Savings' eligible account holders and supplemental eligible account holders at the time of the reorganization and offering.
 See "The Reorganization and Offering-Effects of Conversion on Depositors, Borrowers and Members-Effect on Liquidation Rights."